By Certis Biologicals

 Double Nickel® LC is a technologically advanced broad spectrum biological fungicide and bactericide featuring active ingredient Bacillus amyloliquefaciens strain D747.
 It is OMRI listed and safe for use in organic production or as part of an IPM program to control or suppress over 90 different fungal and bacterial diseases and is tested to be effective on grapes.
 Because Double Nickel features complex modes of action, resistance to the active ingredient is unlikely to occur.
 This makes the product effective for use in organic production as well as useful in an integrated disease management program.

-Lead more about Double Nickel® LC
+Learn more about Double Nickel® LC.